 PROUDLY SERVING SINCE 2008.

-He has had several mentors in life, including Jeff Wilcox and Dan Herrstrom, whom he later partnered with and merged together to form what is now the Iowa Weather Network.
-Since the merger, the Iowa Weather Network has grown dramatically.
-Henry was also the focus of a July 2014 Globe Gazette article and January 2016 Clear Lake Mirror Reporter article highlighting his work with the network.
-Former KIMT meteorologist Jim Politis remarked, "Henry's just one of those young men who is really genuinely interested in weather and what he does," he said.
+He has had several mentors in life, including Jeff Wilcox and Dan Herrstrom, who he later partnered with and merged together to form what is now the Iowa Weather Network.
+Henry was the focus of a July 2014 Globe Gazette article and January 2016 Clear Lake Mirror Reporter article highlighting his work with the network.
+Former KIMT meteorologist Jim Politis noted the following about him: "Henry's just one of those young men who is really genuinely interested in weather and what he does," he said.
 "It's certainly refreshing and fun to interact with him."

 Director of IT